zenml-io/zenml/docs/book/extending-zenml/stacks-components-flavors.md

                                 ...
 ```

-Keep in mind, that any ZenML repository that you created through `zenml init`
+Keep in mind that any ZenML repository that you created through `zenml init`
 already comes with an initial active `default` stack, which features a local
 artifact store, a local metadata store, and a local orchestrator.
 You can see
 all of your stacks with the following command: